Trial date pushed in Alton Sterling wrongful death lawsuit

 BATON ROUGE, La.
-(AP) — A new trial date has been set in the wrongful death lawsuit filed the family of a black man killed by a white police officer in Louisiana’s capital city four years ago.
+(AP) — A new trial date has been set in the wrongful death lawsuit filed by the family of a black man killed by a white police officer in Louisiana’s capital city four years ago.

 The suit, filed by the children of Alton Sterling, will go to court on March 1, 2021, unless a settlement is reached, news outlets reported.